 No matter what happens, no matter whether you all are struck by a massive plague in an hour and all die a horrible death or whether a thousand years from now your society will be condemned as deserving of nothing but contempt, what we have done today is our only concern and the value of our act is not diminished regardless of what awaits you!

 We suggest that this attitude would be bizarre.
-Returning to the question of the afterlife, if you think that some good afterlife is possible, one should hope for the long-term flourishing of the villagers in both this life and the next rather than focusing merely on the value of their present position.
+Returning to the question of the afterlife, if you think that some good afterlife is possible, one should hope for the long-term flourishing of the villagers in both this life and the next rather than focusing only on the value of their present position.
 And if you do have such a hope, why hope that the lives of everyone will come to an end at a specific time, say in a thousand years?
 Similarly, if you believe that it is likely or even possible that there is an afterlife where there is great ongoing harm, should we not hope that this not be the case for the villagers?

 Wielenberg’s comments on the Holocaust are puzzling.
 Of course, no one except a murderous, psychopathic Nazi would hope the Holocaust lasted longer or that it involved the death of even one more individual.
 But what one hopes will take place a million years from now is not irrelevant ethically or in terms of values.
 Consider two futures: in one, the Jews survive a million years from now and are thriving.
 In another, imagine that a million years from now there is a revival of the Nazi party.
 The Jews have colonized Mars and Nazi genocidal units are dispatched to treat Jewish settlements the way the Nazis treated the Warsaw Ghetto in 1940.
 This time, the Nazis succeed in annihilating every last Jew.
 Surely, it would be deeply perverse to hope for the second future.
 It would also be perverse to be indifferent now about whether the second will occur.
 We cannot imagine that a person of integrity would say they are utterly indifferent about whether all Jews will be annihilated by Nazis in the future, be it a million years, ten million, twenty, or….